-New to the decentralised web?
+New to the decentralized web?
 This explainer should help.

 With MetaMask, control over your wallet belongs to the holder of a master key (that’s YOU!).

 Never ever share your Secret Recovery Phrase with anyone.
-Sharing your Secret Recovery Phrase with someone would be like handing over the pin code to your bank card, or the keys to your house.
+Sharing your SRP with someone would be like handing over the PIN code to your bank card, or the keys to your house.
 It would give that person the ability to access and transfer all of your funds.
 The MetaMask team will never ask you for it.
 If anyone or any website asks you to share it, they’re trying to scam you.

 If you’re more of a visual learner, this quick video should help.